 Since 2021/2022 is the final year covered by the 2016 Proposition 218 proceedings, another set of Proposition 218 proceedings will be required for the ensuing years.
-The next Proposition 218 Proceedings are tentatively scheduled for late 2022, after completion of the Cost of Service Study.
-Therefore, the replenishment assessment rate for 2022/23 will remain the same as the 2021/22 rate, recommended herein as \$175.00.
+The next Proposition 218 Proceedings are tentatively scheduled to be completed by the end of August 2023.
 In accordance with direction from the DWA Board of Directors at their public meeting on May 4, 2021, the rate will be increased by an increment of \$20 annually.
 The following table sets forth recommended replenishment assessment rates for five fiscal years following the proposed Proposition 218 Proceedings in 2023, based on the \$20 annual increment.